 Nearly 40 per cent of women in the sport industry face discrimination based on their gender.
 Eight-four per cent of American athletes have witnessed or experienced homophobia or transphobia in sports.
 Fifty-three percent of all reports made to anti-discrimination charity Kick It Out involved racism.

 Though society is working toward becoming more inclusive of all races, genders, sexualities, religions and abilities, discrimination in sports continues to be a blight on what should be a fun atmosphere.
-Sports organizations should strive to thoroughly and quickly investigate all examples of discrimination to make their workplaces inclusive.
+You should strive to thoroughly and quickly investigate all examples of discrimination to make sports inclusive.

 Learn how case management software can help you better investigate cases of discrimination and harassment in our free ebook,